-He scurried out and shut the door quickly, then went back into the house.
+He scurried out and shut the door quickly, then went back into the he never answered the phone if he thought there was a chance it could be answered by someone else.

 He probably ought to tell someone official.
 The trolley belonged to Mrs Tachyon (actually, it probably belonged to Mr Tesco or Mr Safeway) so it might be stealing if he kept it.